ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Methodology

 The network starts with a 2D convolutional layer that takes a single-channel input and produces a single-channel output.
 It uses a 3×3 kernel with a stride of 1 and padding of 1 to preserve spatial dimensions, followed by a batch normalization and a 2×2 max pooling operation to reduce resolution and improve generalization.
 Next, two residual blocks extract hierarchical features.
 The first residual block expands the number of channels from 1 to 2 and reduces spatial dimensions by using a stride of 2 in the first convolutional layer.
 The second block further increases the channels from 2 to 3, using a stride of 2 as well.
 Each residual block contains two 3×3 convolutional layers, followed by batch normalization.
 If the spatial or channel dimensions change, a shortcut path with a 1×1 convolution and batch normalization ensures proper residual addition.

-To capture long-range interactions, we incorporated a self-attention block into the model architecture, which follows the residual layers.
+To capture long-range interactions, we incorporated into the model architecture a self-attention block, which follows the residual layers.
 Query and key projections reduce the channel dimension using 1×1 convolutions (with a reduction factor of 8), while the value projection maintains the input channels.
 Attention weights are computed across flattened spatial positions and applied back to the input with a residual connection.
 The output is flattened and passed through two fully connected layers - the first compresses the representation to 16 neurons, while the second produces predictions over clustering algorithms.
-The final model was trained using the Adam optimizer (learning rate \(10^{-4}\), weight decay \(7\times10^{-3} \)) with the Binary Cross-Entropy (BCE) loss with logits.
-Training proceeds by 30 epochs with a batch size of 32, using 10-fold cross-validation.
-All experiments were conducted on an NVIDIA A100-SXM4-40GB GPU.
-All implementation details, including source code and configuration, are available at our GitHub.
+The final model was trained using the Adam optimizer (learning rate \(10^{-4}\), weight decay \(7\times10^{-3} \)).
+The recommendation task is formulated as a multi-label classification problem using the Binary Cross-Entropy (BCE) loss with logits.
+This formulation, which accommodates the inherent structural ambiguity of unsupervised learning, identifies a curated set of high-performing clustering algorithms without imposing a strict single-winner constraint.
+The training proceeds by 30 epochs with a batch size of 32, using 10-fold cross-validation.

+To ensure full reproducibility of our results, we maintained a deterministic environment by fixing all random seeds and standardizing our software stack.
+The ClustRecNet framework was implemented using the PyTorch (v2.9.1) deep learning library.
+Standard data preprocessing, the implementation of traditional clustering algorithms, and the calculation of ARI and other metrics were performed using scikit-learn (v1.7.2) and NumPy (v2.3.5).
+Synthetic dataset generation was facilitated by the Repliclust (v1.0.0) package.
+Additional data manipulation and statistical analyses were supported by pandas (v2.3.3) and SciPy (v1.16.3).
+Training was performed on an NVIDIA A100-SXM4-40GB GPU, while inference benchmarks were conducted on a workstation equipped with an Intel(R) Core i9-13900 CPU (2.00 GHz).
+The complete source code, including a comprehensive configuration file for all dependencies and hyperparameter settings, is available on our GitHub repository.